openstack/magnum/doc/source/user/index.rst

 --coe \<coe\>
   Specify the Container Orchestration Engine to use.
-Supported COE's include 'kubernetes' and 'swarm'.
+Supported COE is 'kubernetes'.
 If your environment has additional cluster drivers installed, refer to the cluster driver documentation for the new COE names.
 This is a mandatory parameter and there is no default value.